Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 ``AUTHOR`` field, you can move on to your questions just below.

-Questions should consist of at least one answer, with other possible choices included if necessary.
+Questions should consist of at least one answer, with other possible answers included if necessary.
 You must put a colon at the end of the question, for example:

 .. code-block:: yaml

     How many days are there in a regular year?:

-Answers will follow below, each seperated by a line break.
+Answers will follow below, each seperated by a line break and with a hyphen at the start of the line.

 .. code-block:: yaml